JAForbes/blog/posts/the-perfect-api.md

 Colloquially, `ap` teaches a function how to interact with a given container type.

 In order to demonstrate ap, let's create our own container type.
 I'm just going to call it `Type`.
-Our type does creates a wrapper around a value that allows us to use the API we've been exploring.
+Our type creates a wrapper around a value that allows us to use the API we've been exploring.

 ```js